 There is something magical about Paradise Motion.
-An unexplainable feeling of comfort and warmth despite the negative situation which the song explores.
+It creates an unexplainable feeling of comfort and warmth despite the negative situation which in question.

 It is one of the catchiest songs Cardin has put out yet with its smooth build-up to the explosive chorus.
-Once again uplifting melodies and Charlotte’s confident voice contrast the lyrics and bring a relatable story to life with a hopeful undertone.
+Once again uplifting melodies contrast the lyrics and bring a relatable story to life with a hopeful undertone.

-The track has a trippy, melancholic feel – it is slow, gradual, and feels like it will keep going forever.
-The balance between Charlotte’s level-headed vocals and Husser’s controlled rap verses is also impressive.
+The track has a trippy, melancholic feel – it is slow, gradual, and feels like it will keep going forever (I wish it did).
+The balance between Charlotte’s level-headed vocals and Husser’s sharop rap verses is impressive.

 Before the final track of the EP, Big Boy once again brings out the broken love vibes.
-It contains illustrative lyrical content and catchy melodic elements to prove its point making it another one of Cardin’s great tracks.
-However, the highlight of the EP is the final song.
+It contains illustrative lyrical content and catchy melodic elements to prove its point.

 The video!
 So good!

-The Kids is one of Cardin’s most powerful songs in my eyes.
-It is highly emotionanl, quite delicate and shows a different part of the artist’s competences.
+The Kids is probably one of Cardin’s most powerful songs.
+It is highly emotional, quite delicate and shows a different part of the artist’s skills.

-The song and video complement each other well showing fragments of uneasy memories and making the concept even more clear and powerful.
+The song and video complement each other well, showing fragments of uneasy memories and making the concept even more powerful.
 The Kids hits hard and explains how a bad relationship and a few wrong choices can affect other people’s lives in a devastating way.

 The short but memorable journey through Charlotte Cardin’s repertoire is an interesting ride.
-There is something powerful in the artist’s simplicity and natural approach towards music and imagery – something that feels right.
+There is something irresistible in the artist’s simplicity and natural approach towards music and imagery – something that feels right.

 You can buy me a coffee if you like my content